Vestur/cs326-empaths/docs/milestone2.md

-# 1 A brief and precise representation of APIs for you application
+# 1. A brief and precise representation of APIs for your application
     createCharity - pass in a charity ein (id), add a charity to our database that can be extracted to a charity object. getCharity - returns a charity object based on the ein passed in, of the form {eid: num, name: str, address: str, accountability: num, mission: str, current_rating: num, likes: num}
     updateCharity - update the charity object (may not be necessary)